rpivo/hetzner-kubernetes/README.md

 You can run several services in Kubernetes on Hetzner at the same price as a single service in AWS Fargate or EKS.
 Even a small app on Fargate or EKS can cost over $100 a month.
 By migrating to Kubernetes on Hetzner Cloud, you can reasonably save nearly a $1000 per year on that small app while still providing a highly available service.

 ## How?

+### Defining High Availability

+Claude (Anthropic) defines High Availability for Kubernetes like this:

+> For Kubernetes specifically, high availability means:
+>
+> - Control plane redundancy (multiple master nodes)
+> - Distributed state storage (usually via etcd clusters)
+> - Worker node redundancy for hosting application workloads
+> - Load balancing capabilities for both internal cluster components and external traffic
+>
+> The goal is to ensure that the system can continue to operate without significant service disruption even when components fail, scheduled maintenance occurs, or during unexpected peak loads.

+[The Rancher docs](https://ranchermanager.docs.rancher.com/reference-guides/kubernetes-concepts) define a control plane quorum like this:

+> Although you can run etcd on just one node, etcd requires a majority of nodes, a quorum, to agree on updates to the cluster state.
+The cluster should always contain enough healthy etcd nodes to form a quorum.
+For a cluster with n members, a quorum is (n/2)+1.
+For any odd-sized cluster, adding one node will always increase the number of nodes necessary for a quorum.

+> Three etcd nodes is generally sufficient for smaller clusters and five etcd nodes for large clusters.

+Focusing on this definition, I've set up this guide to create a Kubernetes cluster with:

+- 3 control plane nodes.
+This is the minimum number of control plane nodes that allow for a quorum
+- 2 worker nodes.
+While arguably risky for mission-critical production workloads, this passes as "highly available".
+If one node goes down, the other node will have your services still available, and Kubernetes will self-heal.

 ### The Opinionated Approach